Cry of the Banshee: Cast

+Additionally, Stephen Rea appears as one of thirteen credited "villagers" in his film debut.

 Production

 Script

 Gordon Hessler did not like Tim Kelly's original script and hired Chris Wicking to rewrite it.
-Hessler says he would have got Wicking to change it further and improving the witch characters - but AIP would not let him.
+Hessler says he would have asked Wicking to change it further and improving the witch characters, but AIP would not let him.

 Hessler said "The film was sold and we had to have it finished by a certain time."
 He and Wicking went to Scotland to make a different picture about witches.
 They talked to witches and researched their history and made the witches more sympathetic.

-Hessler says "the whole of AIP got so alarmed because we were changing it so much.
+According to Hessler, "the whole of AIP got so alarmed because we were changing it so much.
 They came down on us and said that we could alter it 10 percent, but no more than that.
 So all of our work went down the drain on Cry of the Banshee Out of all the films I did for AIP, I think it's the least interesting."

 Wicking says he saw the film as a Jacobean revenge tragedy "but I didn't want to tell anybody that because they'd hate that."

 Casting

 Elisabeth Bergner made her first appearance in an English film in 30 years.
-Hessler says AIP's head of British production "Deke" Hayward "would try to find some well known actor to dress up the picture--who at least Americans would be familiar with--which was a good idea."
+Hessler says AIP's head of British production "Deke" Hayward "would try to find some well known actor to dress up the picture – who at least Americans would be familiar with – which was a good idea."
 For this film Hayward suggested Hessler cast Elisabeth Bergner.
 "She was marvelous, out of her depths and aged at the time, and playing a very strange part.
 But she gave it her everything."
 Price says Bergner told him she took the part "because she wanted to be seen".

 Hessler thought Hilary Dwyer was under contract to AIP.
 "I don't know what the situation was, but they liked her and they kept pushing you to use certain actors.
 I guess the management must have thought she was star material or something like that."